Skip to content

 Players are encouraged to wear their team-issued uniform or a closely matching color.
 Exceptions are permitted for medical reasons, such as providing extra protection/shade for skin cancer concerns.

-Foul language and arguments are prohibited and may result in expulsion from a game and/or
+The softball used in games will be COR.44 with 375 compression.
+Foul language and arguments are prohibited and may result in expulsion from a game and/or the field.

 Infield Fly Rule: